 These caves are found in different heights, some of them 7M below sea level, others at 3-5M below current level.
 Another layer of sediment was even found above the railway tracks – 8M above the current sea level.
 This indicates that the ancient sea levels changed significantly due to global climate changes.
 The high sea level was due to global warming in the prehistoric years (250,000-150,000 years ago), when the sea level increased significantly following the melting of the icebergs.
 Evidence of the high sea level was also found in the Carmel caves.

 A detailed diagram of the site is seen below, with indication of the major sites.
-You can point & click on the purple points to navigate to the selected point.

-The area was (probably) mentioned in the description of Joshua's conquest (12-13th C BC), where the Bible described the northern area where he chased the Canaanites.
-Joshua 11:8: "And the LORD delivered them into the hand of Israel, who smote them, and chased them unto great Zidon, and unto Misrephothmaim, and unto the valley of Mizpeh eastward; and they smote them, until they left them none remaining".
-The term "Misrephot-Maim", is identified by some scholars as the salt industry at this site, south of Rosh Hanikra.
+The area was (probably) mentioned in the description of Joshua’s conquest (12-13th century BC), where the Bible described the northern area where he chased the Canaanites.
+Joshua 11:8: “And the LORD delivered them into the hand of Israel, who smote them, and chased them unto great Zidon, and unto Misrephothmaim, and unto the valley of Mizpeh eastward; and they smote them, until they left them none remaining”.
+The term “Misrephot-Maim“, is identified by some scholars as the salt industry at this site, south of Rosh Hanikra.

 Note that a large Tell is located on the south-west side of Kibbutz Rosh Hanikra, and dated to the Bronze age.
 Today it is totally destroyed.
 This may have been the main city at the Biblical times.